eddie-energy/eddie/region-connectors/region-connector-es-datadis/README.md

 REGION_CONNECTOR_ES_DATADIS_PASSWORD=secret
 ```

-## Running the Region Connector via the framework
+## Running the Region Connector via EDDIE

-If you are using the framework, the region connector should appear in the list of available
+If you are using EDDIE, the region connector should appear in the list of available
 region connectors if it has been configured correctly.